Light Conductor

 Light Conductor is a Canadian ambient music ensemble from Montreal.
 The group is composed of Jace Lasek, a member of The Besnard Lakes, and Stephen Ramsay, a member of Young Galaxy.

+History

-Light Conductor signed with Constellation Records and has released two full-length albums with the label.
+Light Conductor signed with Constellation Records and released their first full-length album, Sequence One in 2019 with the label.
+In 2021 they released a single, Triggering the Radio Storms, and later that year a second album, Sequence Two.